 Even Switzerland cannot be discounted as they are more than capable of getting a result against any of the other group sides.

 My prediction for the top two is Italy and Wales.
 Ryan Giggs has so much raw, exciting talent such as Daniel James, David Brooks and Harry Wilson balanced with stellar Gareth Bale and the very under-rated Joe Allen.
 I think the Welsh could surprise everyone, including themselves

 Belgium, Denmark, Finland, Russia

 Another group that has two obvious contenders but a group where there could also be a surprise.
-Belgium are finally realising how good a squad they have but they are also realising that they aren`t getting any younger and they have to deliver sooner rather then later.
+Belgium are finally realizing how good a squad they have but they are also realizing that they aren’t getting any younger and they have to deliver sooner rather then later.
 Although the squad is teeming with top talent they do have an Achilles heel in the goalkeeper position.
 Courtois has not been the number 1 that either his country or Real Madrid hoped he would be.
-They may well face Euro 2020 on the premise they can outscore any team so conceding the odd goal won`t be too much of a hardship unless, it`s against the likes of Germany or the Netrherlands.
+They may well face Euro 2020 on the premise they can outscore any team so conceding the odd goal won`t be too much of a hardship unless, it`s against the likes of Germany or the Netherlands.

 Denmark I would class as just the kind of team that could do what Iceland did in 2016.
 In Simon Kjaer they have one of the best defenders in world football, in front of one of the best goalkeepers Kasper Schmeichel, and a world class midfielder in Christian Eriksen.

 Finland are making their debut in an international tournament and they will love it.
 Pukki is the name everyone is talking about and a true striker in every sense of the word AND the type of player who can win any game in a heartbeat.

 Russia showed in 2018 how well they can play so there will be no easy games in this group.